cyberc00z/rd8/content/blog/new-beginnings/bucket.md

 <br />
 Back when I was around 8 or 9 years old, I had no knowledge of the anime series Naruto, yet I found myself writing remarkably similar stories out of thin air.
 I only discovered Naruto in March 2021 and was surprised to find that it shared the same power arcs as some of the lion stories I had written.
 <br />
 Throughout all the ups and downs in my life, I have always sought to uncover the essential truth of life, the concept of God.
 I believe that technology and science offer the best means to understand the creator.
 It may sound cliché, but it's true.
-If we can create something that can self-replicate and thrive, if we can develop a pinnacle of genius capable of rendering entire worlds in seconds, then we would have found God.
+If we can create something that can self-replicate and thrive (i mean robust), if we can develop a pinnacle of genius capable of rendering entire worlds in seconds, then we would have found God.
 <br />
 Lately, I've found myself evading job interviews and realizing that I don't want to work for established organizations as of now.
 I will try to find out some interesting missions or companies/startups now and ping them for work.
 Instead, I aspire to dismantle the current school system, as I believe its downfall is inevitable.
 The time we've all been waiting for is approaching.
 <br />